IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 The __frequency limiter__ itself emits a __suppression summary__ message under the following conditions:

-* when it message suppression begins, and
+* when it message suppression begins,
+* when limiting is active every 10 seconds -- adding the number of suppressed messages
 * when message suppression stops -- adding the number of suppressed messages.

 __Frequency limiters__ are given a name to identify its activity.